 In some cases, the ailing spouse may qualify for government assistance after divorce.
-Depending on situation, it is also possible for courts to order the other spouse to continue coverage.
+Depending on the situation, it is also possible for courts to order the other spouse to continue coverage.

 When deciding on child custody, the courts give top priority to the child’s best interest.
-Usually, this would mean awarding child custody to the parent that can provide best possible care.
+Usually, this would mean awarding child custody to the parent that can provide the best possible care.
 When a parent is dealing with a serious illness, he/she may not be able to take care of the children.

 Life insurance is an important concern in a divorce particularly when minor children are involved.
 It is important that the current beneficiaries reflect the changed situation.
-Benefits from life insurance can be used to provide ongoing care or to pay for education in event of a parent’s death.
+Benefits from life insurance can be used to provide ongoing care or to pay for education in the event of a parent’s death.